dirac-institute/kbmod/docs/source/overview/overview.rst

 ImageStack
 __________

 The :py:class:`kbmod.search.image_stack` holds all of the image data for every time step.
 The main information stored is the images array, which holds one :py:class:`kbmod.search.layered_image` structure for each time step.
-The ImageStack also stores information that applies for all images such as a `masterMask` and an `avgTemplate`.
+The ImageStack also stores information that applies for all images such as a `globalMask` and an `avgTemplate`.

 LayeredImage